KiruxaLight/TeamFinder3000/README.md

 # TeamFinder3000
-Цith this bot you can find a teammate for the team Olympiad
+With this bot you can find a teammate for the team Olympiad